BigDataGeek3/Degrees-of-sepration/README.md

 Output:
+A table showing in sequence Person1 acted in Movie A with person B who acted in Movie B.....etc with Person2

+Gives error message:
-A table showing in sequence Person1 acted in Movie A with person B who acted in Movie B.....etc with Person2 If any one of the names cannot be found in the dataset or it is not possible to find a path within 3 degrees of sepration an error message will be displayed
+If any one of the names cannot be found in the dataset or it is not possible to find a path within 3 degrees of sepration.